udkumar/udemy-clone/README.md

-# YOU-DEMY
+# PairClasses
-<a href="https://udemy-clone-project.herokuapp.com/#/">Live link</a>
+<a href="#">Live link</a>

-## What is YOU-demy?
+## What is PairClasses?

-YOU-demy is a web application for learning inspired by Udemy.
-YOU-demy is intended to be a source of education where the instructors are self-motivated and passionate for the courses they create.
+PairClasses is a web application for learning.
+PairClasses is intended to be a source of education where the instructors are self-motivated and passionate for the courses they create.
 Courses are created by those knowledgeable in a subject, and others enroll in the class if they are interested in the subject.
 This project was built in ~60 hours, but more features will be added as time allows.

-## YOU-demy Features
+## PairClasses Features

  * Courses
    * Each course can be individually viewed to see additional data and course information.